JingweiZuo/PurpleAirSF/README.md

 API_readKey = YOUR-PRIVATE-READ-KEY
 ```

-3. Use the provided scripts for data acquisition and pre-processings
+### Step 2: Use the provided scripts for data acquisition and pre-processings
 - *'main_purpleair_to_csv.py'*: fetch raw data and save to '.csv' files
 - *'csv_data_load.py'*: pre-process the '.csv' files and save to dataframe with target format, i.e., with shape of (N, L, F)

-### Citation
+## Citation

 If you find this data useful in your research, please consider citing the following paper: